Want your students to be successful...?

 - Being Flexible

-Interpersonal Development is the way in which you relate and communicate with others, whether it be in school, at work, or in your community.
-Three components that affect your ability to have positive interactions with others are self-esteem, stress-management, and physical wellness.
+Intrapersonal Development is all about developing your awareness of your own thoughts, feelings, and emotion and then learning how those thoughts, feelings, and emotions affect your behavior.
+Three components that affect your intrapersonal development are self-esteem, stress management, and physical wellness.
 Just think about that for one moment.
-For example, do any of your students lack self-esteem or self-management skills?
+Do any of your students lack self-esteem or self-management skills?
 Do you know anyone who, no matter how hard they try, cannot manage themselves, much less others around them?
 Being able to balance your own life is critical to learning how to help others reach their goals, so don’t overlook this small but important step.

 Relationships & Interpersonal Communication Under Stress